 Document Verification is Vinesign’s method of validating signed documents.
-This article gives an overview of Document Verification, as well as how to access a job’s verification page and verify signed documents using the verification portal:
+This article gives an overview of Document Verification, as well as how to access a document's verification page and verify signed documents using the verification portal:

 Each document’s verification page is a separate file, rather than appended to the end of the document.
 The verification page is attached to the email that contains the completed document.